Cacao has the gift to give access to Mother Nature’s herbal pharmacy

 Credit: Jens Kaufmann

-Worldwide only three traditional species variations of Theobroma Cacao are cultivated: Criollo, Forastero and Trinitario.
+Worldwide only three major species variations of Theobroma Cacao are cultivated: Criollo, Forastero and Trinitario.
+Arriba Nacional is the most delicate species, cultivated mainly in Ecuador.
 The name Theobroma Cacao, literally food of the gods, was given by the scientist Carl von Linnaeus in 1753.
 Cacao grows 20 degrees north and south of equator.
 This is called the 20/20 zone.

 Cacao loves well drained soils with a high content of organic matter and grows best in the shade of larger trees.
 Each cacao tree delivers a specific composition of nutrients, depending on the soil, the climate and the trees that are neighbouring cacao.
 It goes along well with avocado trees, mango trees, bananas, coconut palms, coffee, pineapple trees and durian.
 Permaculture and diversity is naturally encouraged by cacao.